AdrianFlorian/AFImageViewer/README.txt

-Clone the project to your local machine and see examples
+Clone the project to your local machine and see examples.
+Under the AFImageViewer group you can find the image viewer files

-Using this framework you can easily present images in a scroll view using a page controll to indicate the current page.
+Using AFImageViewer you can easily present images in a scroll view using a page controll to indicate the current page.

 The main capabilities of the framework are:
     - download images from the internet in a separate thread by only giving an array of urls (image urls)